cython/cython/src/tutorial/strings.rst

     py_byte_string = py_unicode_string.encode('UTF-8')
     cdef char* c_string = py_byte_string

-As noted above, this takes the pointer to the byte buffer of the Python byte string.
+As noted before, this takes the pointer to the byte buffer of the Python byte string.
 Trying to do the same without keeping a reference to the intermediate byte string will fail with a compile error::